yeahitsjan/pawxel/README.md

 ## Install

-> Pawxel is only released as an archive.
+> _**NOTE**: Pawxel is only released as an archive.
 There is no installer or similiar.
 The tool is and should be lightweight, an installation is not required.
-The only folder you need to delete after deleting Pawxel from your disk is $HOME/.pawxel.
+The only folder you need to delete after deleting Pawxel from your disk is ``$HOME/.pawxel``._

 Grab the latest ``.zip`` or ``.tar`` from the [releases page](https://github.com/yeahitsjan/pawxel/releases).